 The challenge we face

 Deltas, rivers, lakes and coastlines in Asia are home to hundreds of millions of people and support abundant and unique nature.
-Wetlands in these landscapes form natural buffers against impacts of sea level rise, floods and storms, and are vital for water and food security and local livelihoods.
 But rapid urbanisation and economic growth are coupled with increasingly devastating impacts from ecosystem degradation and climate change.
 Sadly this situation is exacerbated by the often single solution focused traditional response to water-mediated risks.
 We face the challenge to deliver water infrastructure that protects people while benefiting nature and society.

 Shift to integrated solutions

-With the growing threat of climate change, the increasing loss of wetlands and their biodiversity and other crises such as the COVID-19 pandemic, it is vital we scale up nature based solutions as fast as possible.
-The Building with Nature Asia Initiative responds to this by creating climate resilient landscapes to benefit millions of people in Asia and nature through the ‘Building with Nature’ approach.
+With the growing threat of climate change, the increasing loss of wetlands and their biodiversity, it is vital we scale up nature based solutions as fast as possible.
+The Building with Nature Asia Initiative responds to this by creating climate 15 resilient landscapes to benefit 30 million vulnerable people in Asia by 2030 through the ‘Building with Nature’ approach’.

 ‘Building with Nature’ integrates ecosystems services into water infrastructure practice.
 It has proven itself as a successful participative approach for coastal, river, lake and delta management, combining ecosystem restoration and engineered solutions in an optimal mix.

 Building with Nature solutions have multiple benefits: they can accelerate adaptation, enhance water and food supply, livelihoods, carbon storage, biodiversity conservation and health.
 It represents a paradigm shift from minimising negative impacts to maximising positive benefits for society and nature.

 We envision accelerating adaptation by: